 The boat is equipped with torpedoes and an electronic warfare system.
 It is reported that the boat is able to recognize sea mines and destroy some of them (floating on the surface or a shallow depth) using a remotely controlled 12,7 mm machine gun.
 On board there is also an underwater unmanned vehicle for finding mines.
 "Seagull" is able to work autonomously for four days, and its range is about one hundred kilometers, while one operator can control two boats at once.
 The maximum permissible sea waves - 7 points.

-The upgraded version of the boat, which received an unmanned aerial vehicle with an ejection launch, can significantly expand the field of view.
-After starting the drone, the boat acts as a repeater for transmitting pictures to the operator.
+The upgraded version of the boat, which received a drone with an ejection launch, can significantly expand the field of view.
+After launch drone, the boat acts as a repeater to transmit the picture to the operator.
 The Skylark C UAV itself is an aircraft-type drone with a take-off weight of 15 kg.
-It is able to remain in the air for up to 5 hours, and its range is 40 kilometers.
+It is able to stay in the air for up to 5 hours, and its range is 40 kilometers.